JacquesCarette/Notes/ModuleSystem.md

 think of this is from the point of view of generative programming (whether C++ templates, metaocaml, template haskell, or various hacked up means doesn't really matter.)

+Eventually, it would be really good to support design for change.
+But that's farther into the future.